Skip to main content

 • A score increase of 0.5 or more is considered a positive trend.

-• A score decrease of 0.5 or more is considered a negative trend.
+• A decrease of 0.5 or more in the score is considered a negative trend.

 • Small fluctuations under 0.5 are normal and usually not significant.